ZihuaTan/Fall-detection-project/README.md

 **2. The camera will need to be fixed to make sure the target ground area will not change.**

 ## How to build the project:
-First, I will need to have a well trained machine learning model to detect the posture of human being.
-I am using the tutorial from EdjeElectronics to train my Machine learning model for detecting the posture of human being.
+1.I will need to have a well trained machine learning model to detect the posture of human being.
+I was using the tutorial from EdjeElectronics to train my Machine learning model for detecting the posture of human being.
 Link to the tutorial: https://github.com/EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10.
 It is a great tutorial for beginner to start a object detection project.
 The lastest version of tensorflow is not compatible with this tutorial.
-I am using tensorflow 1.14 to sucessful run the tutorial.
+I was using tensorflow 1.14 to sucessful run the tutorial.
 I will need the machine learning model to detect two kind of human postures: lying and standing.
-So, I prepare around 100 pictures for each postures and label them using labelImg.
+So, I prepared around 100 pictures for each postures and label them using labelImg.
 Link to the labelImg: https://github.com/tzutalin/labelImg.

-train the ML model
-build openpose
+Then I followed the tutorial to finish the training process of my machine learning model.

+2.After I had my machine learning model ready, I added the Conda environment into PyCharm so that I was able to create a project to use the machine learning model.
+In order to use this machine learning model on PyCharm, I also need to install the Protobufs and compile the protobuf files again.

+3.it is time to build the openpose system.
+Link to the openpose: https://github.com/CMU-Perceptual-Computing-Lab/openpose.
+Download the openpose repository to C:\pose_estimation\openpose.
+Follow the procedures on the Installation section in: https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/installation.md#installation to build the openpose.

+4.Download or clone my repository to C:\tensorflow1\models\research\object_detection

+5.Run the a_Picturetake_ML.py file on PyCharm